-In 2021, capital expenditures amounted to US\$933 million (2020: US\$572 million).
+In 2022, capital expenditures amounted to US\$975 million (2021: US\$933 million).
 The following table sets out our capital expenditures by geographical region for the years indicated:

-2021 US\$ million 2020 US\$ million
+2022 US\$ million 2021 US\$ million

-China 647 172
+China 554 647

-U.S. and Mexico 207 318
+U.S. and Mexico 338 207

-Europe 79 82
+Europe 83 79

-933 572
+975 933

-During the year, our capital expenditures in China were mainly for the establishment of two vertically integrated poultry production facilities and one hog raising facility, as well as certain upgrade projects in hog processing and packaged meats production.
-Most of these capital expenditures were funded by the proceeds raised from a non-public issuance of new A shares of a non-wholly owned subsidiary of the Group, Shuanghui Investment & Development Co.
+Our capital expenditures in China were mainly related to three vertically integrated poultry production facilities and two hog raising facilities.
+Part of these capital expenditures were funded by the proceeds raised from a non-public issuance of new A shares of a non-wholly owned subsidiary of the Group, Shuanghui Investment & Development Co.
 Ltd., in October 2020.
-Our capital expenditures in the U.S. were primarily related to the modernisation of our processing plants and upgrade of our packaged meats production lines.
+Our capital expenditures in the U.S., apart from repairs and maintenance, were primarily related to certain environmental projects such as denitrification in our processing plant as well as certain automation and cost-saving projects across different operating segments.
 Our capital expenditures in Europe were mainly for plant expansion and improvement projects.